pratik2374/linkedin-post-genaror-with-image/README.md

 1. Collect LinkedIn posts and identify the main topics, language, and length of each post.
 2. Use the identified topic, language, and length to create a new post.
 The tool will use some of the previous posts related to the chosen topic, language, and length to help the language model understand the writing style.
+3. Using diffusion model and Hugguging Face inference generated image according to current post

 **Note:** The training dataset is sourced from codebasics.co .
 However, if you prefer, you can manually scrape data or use API methods to web scrape the data using Beautiful Soup.